 PC 460(b) All other kinds of burglary are of the second degree (PC 460(b), including commercial burglary.

 As used in this chapter, “inhabited” means currently being used for dwelling purposes, whether occupied or not.
 A house, trailer, vessel designed for habitation, or portion of a building is currently being used for dwelling purposes if, at the time of the burglary, it was not occupied solely because a natural or other disaster caused the occupants to leave the premises.

-In order for the district attorney to prove that the defendant is guilty of residential burglary under PC 459 or 460, the prosecutor must prove that the defendant:
+In order for the district attorney to prove that the defendant is guilty of first degree residential burglary under PC 459/460(a), the district attorney must prove that the defendant:

 - Entered a home, or a room within a home, and